Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice on Identifying Pest Infestations And Help Solve Your Pest Problem.

 A lot of people believe that setting a wasp nest on fire is a lasting solution.
 However, this misled method will not destroy the nest.
-Most of these nests are made from wood pulp and saliva, a highly flammable combination.
+Most of these nests are made from wood pulp and saliva, a highly explosive combination.
 Even when the nest burns completely, not all the wasps are burned.
 As soon as the wasp's sense fire, they will escape, looking for someone to attack.
 This is an ill-advised method that could quickly burn the rest of the structure.

 Why you Need Professional Help

-1. Hornets and wasps are easily provoked: They attack without warning, as soon as they sense danger to their nest.
+1. Hornets and wasps are easily provoked: They attack without warning as soon as they sense danger to their nest.
 It only takes one of them to rile up the others.
 As soon as they get the alert, they begin to attack.

 Call in a Professional